 Trophy – The winning owner is awarded the Woodlawn Vase, created by Tiffany & Co.
-The trophy is considered priceless, but has an estimated appraised value of over $4,000,000, earning it the moniker of “The Most Valuable Trophy in American Sports”.
+The trophy is considered priceless, but has an estimated appraised value of over $4 million, earning it the moniker of “The Most Valuable Trophy in American Sports”.

-Flower – The Preakness winner is supposed to be adorned with the state flower of Maryland, which is the Black Eyed Susan, much like the Derby winner is draped in roses.
-However, the Black Eyes Susan only blooms during the summer and fall so the winner actually gets coverd with Viking Daisies, which are carefully craft to look similar to the Black Eyed Susan.
+Flower – The Preakness winner is supposed to be adorned with the state flower of Maryland.
+It is the Black Eyed Susan, much like the Derby winner is draped in roses.
+However, the Black Eyes Susans only blooms during the summer and fall so the winner actually gets coverd with Viking Daisies, which are carefully crafted to look similar to the Black Eyed Susan.

 First Race – The first running of the Preakness took place back in 1873 and was won by Survivor, who won by 10 lengths.
 About 12,000 people showed up to watch and the purse was $2,050.
 There were only three races that day, instead of the 13-race marathon that will take place on Saturday.

 Date of Race – Many people know the Preakness as the second leg of the Triple Crown, but did you know that it was actually held before the Kentucky Derby eleven times between 1888 and 1931?
-Also, in 1890 the Preakness and the Belmont Stakes were both held on the same day and in 1918 there were divisions so two winners were crowned.
+Also, in 1890 the Preakness and the Belmont Stakes were both held on the same day.
+In 1918, there were divisions so two winners were crowned.